What is a Pacemaker and How Does it Work?

 - Heart block: a condition in which the electrical signals that regulate the heartbeat are interrupted or blocked

-What Are the Signs You Need a Pacemaker?
+What are the Signs You Need a Pacemaker?

 Some of the signs that you may need a pacemaker include: